elixneto/postgres-deploy/README.md

 # postgres-deploy
-An easy generator-deploy for PostgreSQL
+An easy project structure deploy for PostgreSQL
+Useful for incremental versions of databases